DiscoFT/DiscoFT/README.md

 ## Opening A Chat
 Once the interface is up and the program has initialised, click 'Open Chat' for one CSV, or 'Open Multiple' to load multiple CSV's.

 *If you choose multiple, they will be iterated through one after another, rather than all at once.
-DiscoFT will state the progress as it goes.*
+DiscoFV will state the progress as it goes.*

 ## Creating Your Report
 After opening your chat files, tick the options you'd like in a report and click 'Create Report'.

-DiscoFT will procedurally initiate each option and generate a folder called "Result" if none exists in the working directory.
+DiscoFV will procedurally initiate each option and generate a folder called "Result" if none exists in the working directory.

 Inside this folder will be the chatreport in HTML format and any images necessary to display the report options selected.

 **Open your chat report to see the results!**

 # Licensing
-**DiscoFT** is provided free under the BSD 3-Clause License
+**DiscoFV** is provided free under the BSD 3-Clause License